TimothyM2005/Scanner/README.md

 If your system has no `py` launcher, always use `python` as shown above.

 ## Add terms to the `scanner_keywords.yaml` File.
-Add the current contents of the file into chat and give the thing that you are looking for then have it generate a list of perameters and weights
+Add the current contents of the file into chat and give the thing that you are looking for, then have it generate a list of parameters and weights

 ## Run